The Gardens of Cornwall & The Chelsea Flower Show: May 14-23, 2026

 Day 4: Tregrehan and Lamorran Gardens

 This morning we will visit the nearby Tregrehan Garden.
 A family estate from 1565, it feels if it came from the pages of a Jane Austen novel with its formal walled and sunken gardens, a greenhouse, champion yew and cedar of Lebanon trees, and much more.
-Expansive views from its Parkland, across sheep meadows, to neighboring estates, suggest rambling walks, just as Elizabeth and Darcy would have done.
+Expansive views from its parkland, across sheep meadows, to neighboring estates, suggest rambling walks, just as Elizabeth and Darcy would have done.

 After lunch in St Mawes, we’ll continue to Lamorran Gardens.
 A deep passion for the gardens of Japan and the Mediterranean inspired this idyll 40 years ago by a pair of renowned London landscape architects.
 Stroll through dense alleyways of native and exotic specimens to emerge at stunning views of the Roseland Peninsula and the English Channel.
 This garden truly represents the Cornish tradition of gardening “on the edge.”